 Size unpacked: 55cm x 66cm x 30cm

-Then chair is heavy weighing over 1 kg.
-The poles attached to a plastic and cheap looking base.
+The chair is heavy weighing; over 1 kg.
+The poles attached to it are plastic and the base is cheap looking.

 Most people would only think about taking a camping furniture with them if they were using a car as transport, the added weight of a chair on your backpack was just not feasible.
 But with the ultra light weight chairs now available it is an option.
 So before going out and making an impulse purchase, it is important to consider how and where you will be using it the most.

 Backpacking or walking

 If you think you will be walking for some time before reaching the destination where you will want to have a chair to relax on, then weight and size will be of optimal concern.
 Just because you plan to walk or hike for a few hours doesn’t mean that you shouldn’t be able to relax with some luxury in your camp.

 The use of lightweight and strong alloys has improved the weight and pack size of many chairs, but sometimes you will be loosing some comfort and stability.
 Often the lighter the chair the lower the chair is to the ground.
 This is because to reduce the weight the manufacturer has to reduce the amount of metal used, the easiest way to do this is by shortening the pole, and therefore the chair is lower to the ground.
 This shouldn’t be a problem unless you find it difficult to get out of a low chair.

 Days at the beach